Sahara India Pariwar: Retail

 On 13 August 2012, Sahara India announced the opening of its retail FMCG business named 'Q shop' (Quality shop) with an initial investment of ₹3,000 crores.
 Sahara also announced hiring 6,00,000 sales personnel and 3,000 customer care executives.
 At its launch, Subrata Roy said that Sahara had been planning for this venture for the last two years and was opening 'Q shops' in major cities across the country to provide adulteration-free consumer merchandise including processed food and beverages to buyers.
 The group said it would set up 305 warehouses in 285 cities in a phased manner.

-Sahara India Pariwar's Sahara Q Shop entered into the Guinness World Records when it opened 315 outlets in 10 states of India, just at one time on 1 April 2013.
+Sahara India Pariwar's Sahara Q Shop entered into the Guinness World Records when it opened 315 outlets in 10 states of India, at once on 1 April 2013.

 Health care

 The group owns a hospital in Lucknow by the name Sahara Hospital.
 This hospital became operational in February 2009 and is currently operating with approximately 350 beds, including 120 bed Critical Care Infrastructure which is expandable to 554 beds.
+Anil Vikram Singh, Sr. Advisor, Sahara India Pariwar, currently heads the hospital.